-INFRAFRONTIER and Cancer
+INFRAFRONTIER and Cancer Research

 Mouse models are important tools in the study of cancer.
 Via its partners, INFRAFRONTIER offers various animal model-related resources and services to aid cancer research around the globe.

-After cardiovascular diseases, cancer is the leading cause of death and one of the major contributors to premature mortality in the EU.
+After cardiovascular diseases, cancer is the leading cause of death and one of the major contributors to premature deaths in the EU.
 In 2016, one quarter (26.0%, 1.3 million people) of the total number of deaths in Europe were due to cancer and it was predicted to kill 1.41 million in 2019.

 Mouse Models and Cancer Research

 Mouse models are used in cancer research to explore the causality between cancer genes and carcinogenesis, and as models to develop and test novel therapies.
 Mouse models have become ideal models for precise individualized cancer therapy thanks to the advancements in CRISPR/Cas9-mediated genome editing, patient xenograft implantation and microbiota studies.

 INFRAFRONTIER Supporting Cancer Research